eslint/eslint.org/src/content/blog/2022-08-05-new-config-system-part-2.md

 ## Glob-based configs everywhere

 While the `overrides` key in eslintrc was the source of a lot of complexity, one thing was very clear: people really liked being able to define configuration by glob patterns in their config file.
-Because we wanted to eliminate the config cascade of eslintrc, we had to use glob patterns to enable the same time of config overrides.
+Because we wanted to eliminate the config cascade of eslintrc, we had to use glob patterns to enable the same type of config overrides.
 We used the `overrides` configs as the basis for flat config.

 Each config object can have optional `files` and `ignores` keys specifying [minimatch](https://npmjs.com/package/minimatch)-based glob patterns to match files.
 A config object only applies to a file if the filename matches a pattern in `files` (or if there is no `files` key, in which case it will match all files).
 The `ignores` key filters out files from the list of `files`, so you limit which files the config object applies to.
 For instance, maybe your test files live in the same directory as your source file and you want a config object to apply only to the source files.
 You could do so like this: